 To be sure, though their physical evidence is gone, the stories of the traveling African violets and the memories of their captivating blooms will be with me as I hike the rises and falls of the Sonoran Desert with Tom.

 Four-thirty on the last Sunday afternoon of November.
 Sliced turkey breast, roasted root vegetables and ramekins of mashed sweet potatoes and cranberry sauce await in the fridge.
 Remnants of a holiday weekend.

 Neither Tom or I feel like cooking dinner.
 We exercise and write instead.
-We will rely on the convenience of leftovers as shiny silhouettes dance across the windowsill of our sunroom.
+We will rely on the convenience of leftovers as sun-crafted silhouettes dance across the windowsill of our sunroom.